 A Commodity Levies Act levy can fund a number of activities including protection or improvement of animal or plant health.
-On that basis, an industry organisation can use a Commodity Levies Act levy to fund its GIA commitments - provided that this use of the levy funds is supported by the levy payers and is included in the levy order.
+On that basis, an industry organisation can use a Commodity Levies Act levy to fund its GIA commitments - provided that this use of the levy funds is supported by the levy payers and is included in the levy order as a purpose for which levy funds can be used.